 We will also be asking visitors to use easy-to-follow, one-way routes that will be clearly marked.

-Screens will be installed at the main reception points, ticket desks and information points.
+Screens have been installed at the main reception points, ticket desks and information points.

 We have implemented enhanced cleaning regimes throughout the museum in line with government guidance.